avl/noatun/README.md

 Welcome to Noatun!

-Noatun is an in-process, multi master, distributed database with automatic garbage collection and a materialized view support, written in 100% Rust.
+Noatun is an in-process, multi-master, distributed database with automatic garbage collection and materialized view support.
+It is 100% written in Rust.
 Noatun currently supports linux.

-Using Noatun:
+## When to use Noatun

+Noatun might be a good choice if:

+ * You need "offline first", multi-master semantics
+ * You need very fast query performance
+ * Your system is well modeled using an "event sourcing" approach
+ * Events interact in complex ways

+## How using Noatun works

  * Define your messages
  * Define rules to apply messages to a materialized view
  * Noatun applies messages in order, time-traveling as needed if messages arrive out-of-order
  * Query materialized view using native rust

-Noatun properties:
+## Noatun properties

  * Synchronizes messages efficiently over networks
  * Automatically prunes messages that no longer have any effect
  * Fast, in-process, memory mapped materialized view

-Resources:
+## Resources

 [Rust Docs](https://docs.rs/noatun/latest/noatun/)

 [Manual](https://github.com/avl/noatun/blob/master/docs/docs.md)

-### Limitations
+## Limitations

  * Noatun is very new.
 There is an extensive test suite, but there may be bugs.
  * Currently only linux is supported.
 Macos/windows support is possible, and PR:s are welcome.
- * Only 64 bit, little endian machines are supported (this includes arm and x86_64).
+ * Only 64 bit, little endian machines are supported.
+This includes arm and x86_64.
+This restriction could be lifted if interest exists.

-### Benchmark
+## Benchmark

 See "db_bench"-subfolder for more information.
 As always, do your own benchmarking, your mileage may vary.
 This benchmark compares Noatun with sqlite.
 Suggestions for other products to benchmark